Getting Started with the Cilium Chainguard Images

 Install Cilium using Chainguard Images

 We will use the Cilium CLI to install Cilium.
-In order to use Chainguard Images, we will need to set the following values:
+In order to use Chainguard Images, we must first set the following values:

 export ORGANIZATION=<your-Chainguard-organization>